E.H. VERNON AND CO. LTD,

 2. TERMS OF PAYMENT

 For non-account holders terms are strictly payment on delivery, either on a pro-forma invoice or via statement/invoice.
-Payment is only accepted Internet Banking, payable on the day of delivery.
-Payment in cash or with cheques will not be accepted.
+Payment is only accepted via Internet Banking or Visa / Mastercard Credit Cards (via Paypal NZ), payable / processed on the day of delivery.
+Payment in cash or with cheques can not be accepted.

 For account holders, payment shall be made without deductions on the twentieth of the month following the month in which the goods or services were delivered either in whole or in part.
 No payment shall be withheld, reduced or deferred on account of any claim, counter claim, set off or otherwise.